MethodsAndPractices/vsteam/README.md

 Updated integration tests to account for the new hosted agent pool.

+Also added Pool and Agent to the Provider so you can now navigate pools and agents with Get-ChildItem (ls, dir).

+Account

+- Agent Pools
+  - Pool1
+    - Agent1
+- Project1
+- Project2
+  - Builds
+    - Build1
+    - Build2
+  - Releases
+    - Release1
+      - Environment 1
+        - Attempt 1
+          - Task1
+          - Task2
+          - Task3
+    - Release2
+  - Teams
+    - Team1
+    - Team2
+  - Repositories
+    - Repo1
+      - Ref1
+      - Ref2

 ### 3.0.2

 Added Get-VSTeamGitRef to retrieve the branches for adding Pull Request support in the future.